RB Leipzig signs national player Johan Bakayoko for 18 million euros!

 A look at the competitive landscape

-The Premier League dominated the global transfer markets with over 2.8 billion euros in expenses last season.
-At the same time, there were record transfers in the league that also influence the financial events in the entire European football landscape.
-Despite these high expenses, however, they do not guarantee a sporting success - a fact that Leipzig is also aware of while they are preparing their team for the upcoming challenges.
+The Premier League dominated global transfer markets with over €2.8 billion spent last season.
+At the same time, there were record transfers in the league, which also influenced financial events across the entire European football landscape.
+Despite these high expenditures, however, they do not guarantee sporting success - a fact that Leipzig is also aware of as they prepare their team for the challenges ahead.